Go to the Nature Institute’s home page

 Earth and sun

-Scientists, in their research, do in fact routinely employ purely local coordinate systems for their immediate purposes wherever they happen to be on earth.
+But scientists, in their research, do in fact routinely and justifiably employ purely local coordinate systems for their immediate purposes wherever they happen to be on earth.
 It would make no sense to use a heliocentric coordinate system when mapping out the placement of plants in an experimental garden.
 And neither scientists nor the rest of us have any particular difficulty holding all the various possible perspectives harmoniously together.
 When standing in a group around a tree, we all perceive the same tree, even if no two of us see exactly the “same” image of it.
 Our senses must be informed by our thinking.
 Only then does a coherent appearance — as opposed to a chaotic aggregation of disconnected sense impressions — present itself.

 The atom and beyond